syncfusion-content/wpf-docs/wpf/Percent-TextBox/Restriction-or-Validation.md

 ![PercentTextBox WPF restricts the number of decimal digits](Restriction-or-Validation_images/percenttextbox-wpf-restrict-numberof-decimal-digits.png)

-When the value of  `MinPercentDecimalDigits`, `MaxPercentDecimalDigits` and `PercentDecimalDigits` properties are specified, `PercentDecimalDigits` property takes higher precedence and updates the text of `PercentTextBox` property.
+When the value of  `MinPercentDecimalDigits`, `MaxPercentDecimalDigits` and `PercentDecimalDigits` properties are specified, `PercentDecimalDigits` property takes high precedence and updates the text of `PercentTextBox` property.

 {% tabs %}
 {% highlight XAML %}